 Lift others up.
 Sextortion can lead to bullying and make people feel really alone.
 Instead, make your friends feel great by telling them what you think makes them unique and why you love that specific thing.
-You can also join a community of people fighting online harassment at HeartMob and send supportive messages to victims of sextortion and other types of harassment.
-On the flip side, if you know somebody experiencing sextortion, they can join Heartmob and receive support.
+You can also join a community of young people at NoFiltr and submit supportive advice for youth navigating risky situations on the internet.

 For Your Friends